halyna-k/CYF-Workshops/asking-questions/readme.md

 Today we're going to start learning a formal language of developer questions.
 We will begin with this basic format:

 1. What I _did_
    Partner cloned my fork and pull info from branch
 1. What I _expected_
+   My Partner will expect i received her change.
 1. What actually _happened_

 This format helps to find the discrepancies between expectations and reality.
 (This is the gap in our understanding.)